 Also, I was fastidiously tidy around the house.
 For example, my mother demanded the bathroom always be left spotless and in perfect order.
 For instance, the towels had to be hung back on the towel rail perfectly symmetrically so that their ends lined up exactly and ran completely parallel to the floor.
 However, this meticulousness on my part was due mainly to fear of my mother’s wrath should I fail to complete such tasks with military precision.

-The child who is the emotional caretaker is forced to grow up far too soon and to shoulder responsibilities which s/he is not emotionally mature enough to deal with.
+The child who is the emotional caretaker is forced to grow up far too soon and to shoulder responsibilities that s/he is not emotionally mature enough to deal with.
 In this sense, if the parent constantly expects the child to be his / her emotional caretaker, it equates to a form of emotional abuse.
-In effect, the child is turned into the parent’s parent (the child is, in the language of psychologists, parentified), forgoing his/her essential needs as a child : in effect, his/her childhood is stolen.
+In effect, the child is turned into the parent’s parent (the child is, in the language of psychologists, parentified), forgoing his/her essential emotional needs as a child: in effect, his/her childhood is stolen.
 This can have a seriously detrimental effect on child development.

 David Hosier BSc Hons; MSc; PGDE(FAHE)